Developer Guide

 400 Model name/ organization path name is empty Invalid request, please provide the mandatory fields

-400 File not sent File missing in the request
+400 File not sent File or File Content is empty

 400 Invalid Organization path Error occurred while getting Organization path id for Organization path name